0xor0ne/awesome-list/README.md

 - ["CimFS: Crashing in memory, Finding SYSTEM (Kernel Edition)"][1061]
 - ["Cross Cache Attack CheetSheet"][1006]
 - ["CVE-2024-53141: an OOB Write Vulnerability in Netfiler Ipset"][1065]
+- ["Defeating String Obfuscation in Obfuscated NodeJS Malware using AST"][1068]
 - ["Disassembling a binary: linear sweep and recursive traversal"][1019]
 - ["Dissecting the macOS 'AppleProcessHub' Stealer: Technical Analysis of a Multi-Stage Attack"][1047]
 - ["Emulating an iPhone in QEMU"][1051]